-Microsoft SSIS (SQL Server Integration Services) is an enterprise data integration, data transformation and data migration tool that is built into Microsoft's SQL Server database.
-It can be used for a variety of integration-related tasks, such as analyzing and cleansing data and running extract, transform and load processes to update data warehouses.
+Microsoft SSIS (SQL Server Integration Services) is an enterprise data integration, data transformation and data migration tool built into Microsoft's SQL Server database.
+It can be used for a variety of integration-related tasks, such as analyzing and cleansing data and running extract, transform and load, or ETL, processes to update data warehouses.

 SSIS can extract, transform and consolidate data from multiple relational databases, as well as sources such as XML data files and flat files, then load the processed information into an enterprise data warehouse or other target systems.
 It includes a set of tools for developing and testing integration programs, called SQL Server Data Tools, plus a server component for deploying and running the programs.
 In addition, Microsoft's SQL Server Management Studio software is incorporated into SSIS for managing and monitoring integration routines.Content Continues Below

 Microsoft SSIS was introduced with SQL Server 2005 as a replacement for an earlier integration tool called Data Transformation Services (DTS).
 Before the release of DTS with SQL Server 7.0 in 1998, database administrators either wrote custom data transformation tools or used third-party tools to transfer data.